In contrast, a traditional burial typically costs $9,420, which is why cremations are increasingly popular.

 Here are the most practical ways to pay for the cost of cremating a person.

 - Setup a pre-paid funeral — A pre-paid funeral plan is an agreement directly with a local funeral home.
 After you design your entire funeral, they will inform you of the net cost.
 There are a few different payment options.
-First, you can pay it in cash and be done with it.
+First, you can pay it all in cash and be done with it.
 You can also opt for monthly payments over many years.
 Once you pass away, the funeral home will execute your final wishes as you’ve designed.
 Pre-planning is very different than a final expense insurance policy.
-With a final expense policy, you name people, not the funeral home, as the beneficiary.
+With a final expense policy, you typically name people, not the funeral home, as the beneficiary.

 - Use existing life insurance — All types of life insurance payout cash to your beneficiaries.
 There is no reason the proceeds from existing life insurance cannot be used to pay for your cremation expenses.
 In fact, covering burial and final expenses is the #1 reason Americans purchase life insurance.
 Just be sure that your current life insurance won’t expire before you do.
 Some life insurance, such as term life, will expire after a specific number of years.
 Ideally, you want permanent life insurance if you’re counting on the policy to pay for your funeral bills.
 Many life insurance companies sell policies dedicated to paying just for final expenses.
 They’re often referred to as “burial life insurance” or “senior final expense life insurance.”
 Before making your final decision, compare offers from the best funeral insurance companies to find the policy that best meets your needs.